Sheikhsoft/InternetGuard/FAQ.md

 **(44) I don't get notifications on access**

 To prevent a high number of status bar notifications, notify on access is done only once per domain name per application.
-Access to domain names shown in the application access log (drill down in the NetGuard application settings) will not be notified again, even if you just enabled notify on access.
+Access to domain names shown in the application access log (drill down in the InternetGuard application settings) will not be notified again, even if you just enabled notify on access.
 To get notified for all domain names again, you can clear the application access log using the trashcan icon.
 If you want to clear all applications logs, you can export and import your settings.